openhab/openhab-addons/bundles/org.openhab.binding.upb/README.md

 ### Serial PIM

 You need a Powerline Interface Module (PIM) for the binding to work.
 This is a piece of equipment that connects a computer to the powerline.
-There are a few different PIM interfaces but this binding only supports serial PIMs
+There are a few different PIM interfaces but this binding only supports serial PIMs.

 The `serial-pim` takes the following configuration parameters: